 Substantial research demonstrates how the varying perspectives that come with diversity grant teams with more thorough problem-solving, higher levels of productivity and profitability, and better environments for creativity than organizations that are less diverse.

-Ultimately, prioritizing DEI is not just a feel-good exercise that boosts public relations.
+Ultimately, prioritizing DEIB is not just a feel-good exercise that boosts public relations.
 It is also essential to the success of businesses.

 Diversity leads to better decision making